The Eleanor Roosevelt Papers, Digital Edition > My Day

 You might say that foreign governments should bring over all the people they wish to employ here.
 It is an advantage, however, to us to have this avenue of employment open to our citizens.
 And I think it is a hardship for them not to be permitted the same social security coverage as other workers in this country.

-It is gratifying to hear that a memorial day for Ruth Bryan Rhode will be observed on October 6 at the Starr Commonwealth for Boys at Albion, Mich.
+It is gratifying to hear that a memorial day for Ruth Bryan Rohde will be observed on October 6 at the Starr Commonwealth for Boys at Albion, Mich.
 A memorial fund is being raised to help students of the commonwealth obtain advanced education.

-Ruth Bryan Rhode was one of the great women of our country—ambassador to Copenhagen, member of Congress for a number of years, and a great influence because of her ability as a writer and speaker.
+Ruth Bryan Rohde was one of the great women of our country—ambassador to Copenhagen, member of Congress for a number of years, and a great influence because of her ability as a writer and speaker.
 She was interested primarily in peace in the world, and many of her speeches were on this subject.
 They left a deep impression on her listeners.

 Those of us who knew her as a public personage will never forget her charm, the warmth of her friendship and the great interest she had in the learning of people to get on together.
 It is fitting that there should be a memorial in her honor.